Source code for amocatlas.standardise

 [docs] def standardize_sigma0_coordinate(ds: xr.Dataset) -> xr.Dataset: """Standardize SIGMA0 coordinate to comply with AMOCatlas specifications.
 All datasets with a SIGMA0 coordinate should have standardized attributes: - data type: double - long_name: "Potential density anomaly to 1000 kg/m3, surface reference" - standard_name: "sea_water_sigma_theta" - units: "kg m-3" Parameters ---------- ds : xr.Dataset Dataset to standardize SIGMA0 coordinate for.
 Returns ------- xr.Dataset Dataset with standardized SIGMA0 coordinate attributes. """ if "SIGMA0" not in ds.coords and "SIGMA0" not in ds.dims: return ds # Ensure SIGMA0 is a coordinate if "SIGMA0" in ds.dims and "SIGMA0" not in ds.coords: log_debug("SIGMA0 dimension found without coordinate - creating coordinate") if "SIGMA0" in ds.data_vars: ds = ds.set_coords("SIGMA0") else: ds = ds.assign_coords(SIGMA0=range(ds.sizes["SIGMA0"])) # Convert to double precision if not already if ds["SIGMA0"].dtype != "float64": log_debug(f"Converting SIGMA0 coordinate from {ds['SIGMA0'].dtype} to float64") ds["SIGMA0"] = ds["SIGMA0"].astype("float64") # Set standard SIGMA0 coordinate attributes standard_sigma0_attrs = { "long_name": "Sigma0", "description": "Potential density anomaly to 1000 kg/m3, surface reference", "standard_name": "sea_water_sigma_theta", "units": defaults.PREFERRED_UNITS["density"], } ds["SIGMA0"].attrs.update(standard_sigma0_attrs) log_debug("Standardized SIGMA0 coordinate attributes") return ds

 [docs] def standardize_units(ds: xr.Dataset) -> xr.Dataset: """Standardize variable units throughout the dataset.
-Uses the comprehensive unit mapping from utilities module.
+Uses the unit mapping from utilities module.
 Parameters ---------- ds : xr.Dataset Dataset to standardize units for.
 Returns ------- xr.Dataset Dataset with standardized variable units. """ from .utilities import standardize_dataset_units return standardize_dataset_units(ds, log_changes=True)

 [docs] def standardise_samba(ds: xr.Dataset, file_name: str) -> xr.Dataset: """Standardise SAMBA array dataset to consistent format. .. deprecated:: This function is deprecated.
 Use :func:`standardise_data` instead.
 Parameters ---------- ds : xr.Dataset Raw SAMBA dataset to standardise. file_name : str Original filename for metadata.
 Returns ------- xr.Dataset Standardised dataset with consistent metadata and formatting. """ warnings.warn( "standardise_samba() is deprecated and will be removed in a future version. " "Use standardise_data() instead.", DeprecationWarning, stacklevel=2, ) return standardise_data(ds, file_name)